aimllifetime/traffic_sign_classifier/writeup_template.md

 ###Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.

 ---
-###Writeup / README
+### Writeup / README

-####1.
-Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-You can use this template as a guide for writing the report.
-The submission includes the project code.
+#### Each rubric point is described in following:

 You're reading it! and here is a link to my [project code](https://github.com/aimllifetime/traffic_sign_classifier/blob/master/Traffic_Sign_Classifier.ipynb)

-###Data Set Summary & Exploration
+### Data Set Summary & Exploration

-####1. the data set is read into program using pickle.load library for _X_train, X_valid and X_test_.
-Then the each pickle data is used to extract the image and its labels for example: X_train, y_train
+#### 1. the data set is read into program using pickle.load library for _X_train, X_valid and X_test_.
+Then the each pickle data is used to extract the images and theirs labels for example: X_train, y_train

-Use python array "len" fuction, on X_train and other variable, we have following summary information of data set.
+Use python array "len" fuction on X_train and other variables, we have following summary information of data set.

 * The size of training set is = len(X_train) = 34799
 * The size of the validation set is = len(X_valid) =